 Yerun stands for Young European Research Universities Network.
 The network was set up at the end of 2015 by its founding members the Autonomous University of Madrid, the University of Antwerp and Maastricht University.
+Yerun consists of 23 member universities.
 Its aim is to give a voice to young research universities in European and other international forums alongside more established universities.
 The network is committed to close cooperation in the areas of teaching, research and innovation.
-Seventeen of Yerun’s members appear in the QS Top 50 under 50 ranking for young universities.

 Eleven Yerun partners got involved in a European Universities Initiative following the first EU call in February 2019.
+Meanwhile, there are already 41 alliances in which a total of 13 Yerun partners participate.
 UAntwerp is part of the Young Universities for the Future of Europe (YUFE) alliance, which was selected with a top score of 97%.

 Want to know more?
 Feel free to contact Joëlle Pletinckx.